Last Updated on September 12, 2023 by kiezelamquiz

 Overview of this Version 2 of the Popular Portable Generator

-This is the second version of this generator (V2) and it has some new and improved features.
+This is the second version of this generator (V2) and it has some new and improved features (see the first gen EF2000iS review here).
 It comes with a spark plug tool you may need for maintenance down the line and a 12-volt battery charge cord.

 Overall, it’s very user-friendly and it starts up pretty easily.

 Yamaha is a trusted brand in the portable generator market and the EF2000ISV2 is one of the best models they make.

 It has a unique and attractive design reminiscent of a retro radio.

 The EF2000ISV2 is an inverter with Pulse Width Modulation (PWM) control so it offers clean power that is safe for sensitive electronics.

 The construction is solid and very durable.
 It is also EPA-approved and CARB-compliant.
 The EF2000ISV2 is lightweight, compact, and ultra-quiet.

 Unboxing the EF2200iSv2